 The weight of Woodhead's story felt heavy.
 I sensed the exhaustion in her voice, the kind that comes from being worn down gradually.
 "How did you feel by the time Shell terminated your employment?"
 I asked as diplomatically as possible.

-There's the slightest pause—barely a breath — "What, emotionally?" she asked without needing an answer.
+She stops for the briefest moment—barely a breath — "What, emotionally?" she asked without needing an answer.
 "By the time they fired me, I felt like I'd been emotionally raped," she says, her voice sharp.

 Despite her fragile emotional state, Woodhead decided to confront Shell, focusing on her concerns about safety within the company.
 She aimed to prevent future disasters and ensure that safety standards were more than just corporate buzzwords.
 Although she had been praised for her significant progress during the pandemic in 2020, Woodhead felt she was suddenly marginalised, her reputation tarnished, and her career effectively over at the Shell London Centre, even as other Shell Group businesses sought her advice worldwide.